aya49/omics_asthma/README.md

 - **result/meta/file (subject x subject meta data)**: subject meta data
   - id: indicates subject id
-  - response: a sample is ER if its associated minimum FEV (forced expiratory volume) over times 180-420 min after asthmatic allergen challenge is over -15, otherwise its a DR i.e. min(c("F180L","F240L","F300L","F360L","F420L")) > -15 is ER, <= -15 is DR
+  - response: a sample is ER if its associated minimum FEV (forced expiratory volume) over times 180-420 min after asthmatic allergen challenge is over -15, results/enrichrwise its a DR i.e. min(c("F180L","F240L","F300L","F360L","F420L")) > -15 is ER, <= -15 is DR
   - flipper: T if a subject (a unique 'id') has multiple samples taken and those samples have inconsistent 'response'
-  - filename_genotype: well
+  - filename_dna: well
   - filename_rnaseq: .bam filename

 - **result/meta/file.raw (sample x subject + sample meta data)**: same as above except includes filenames for samples
   - id: indicates subject id; each subject has one or two unique samples (column 'time' = 'Pre' & 'Post') sampled before and after their asthma allergen challenge
   - time: all/some data sets do not contain samples from 'time' = 'Pre'/'Post'; note it is difficult to callibrate at what time the dual response occurs, therefore, we use 'time' = 'Pre' as reference

-- **result/feat/\<data_type\>.\<pre/post\> (subject x feature)**: feature matrices; these are split into .<pre/post> indicating whether the sample was taken before or after the asthma allergen challenge based on availability; note: since genotype does not change, we have only one version
+- **result/feat/\<data_type\>.\<pre/post\> (subject x feature)**: feature matrices; these are split into .<pre/post> indicating whether the sample was taken before or after the asthma allergen challenge based on availability; note: since dna does not change, we have only one version

 - **result/meta/col-\<data\_type\> (feature x feature meta data)**: feature meta data